SMART-NYUAD/Concrete-Wall-Crack-Detection/README.md

-# GAN Test
+# Image Classification
- My first Generative Adversial Network in Tensorflow
+ My first Image Classification in Keras and Tensorflow

 For data set have a folder at root named Data